hex13/enter-ghost/packages/transmutable/README.md

 * In current version of Transmutable your state should be plain JS objects (numbers, strings, booleans, arrays, nested objects).
 You should not **currently** use e.g. ES6 Maps in your state.
 This may change in future versions.

-* Your state should not contain circular references.
+* Transmutable assumes by default that your state is a tree (one root object containing hierarchy of child objects), so no circular references, no repeated references etc.

 * Transmutable currently does not support frozen objects.
 Even if you freeze them by yourself (file an issue if this is a matter for you).